engrsriram/penspark/README.md

 # penspark
-This JAVA project will read pentaho ETL Transformation and run as Apache.spark application
+This JAVA application help you scalling your existing pentaho ETL Transformation with the power of Apache Spark.

-This application for those who are not interested in coding apache spark , then, you can use pentaho(drag / drop) GUI application , this application will tranlates your pentaho ETL logic into spark cluster application.
+This application for those who prefer GUI application instead of coding apache spark.

+You can make ETL logic in pentaho(drag / drop) GUI application , this application will tranlates your pentaho ETL logic into spark cluster application at runtime.

 ## Little backgroud

-for those who don't know about pentaho? its an ETL tool , similar to infomatica etc i am using 4.3 version for this development.[available in this link](https://github.com/pentaho/pentaho-kettle/tree/4.3)
+for those who don't know about pentaho? its an ETL tool , similar to infomatica i am using 4.3 version for this development.[available in this link](https://github.com/pentaho/pentaho-kettle/tree/4.3)

 ### Application preparation: